LOVB Pro

 LOVB Pro (pronounced "love" and commonly referred to as League One Volleyball) is a women's professional indoor volleyball league in the United States.
 The league is owned by League One Volleyball (LOVB), a volleyball body founded in 2020.
-LOVB Pro's first season featured six teams and ran from January thru April of 2025.
+The league held its first season in 2025.

 History

 League One Volleyball (LOVB) was founded in 2020 by Katlyn Gao, Peter Hirschmann, and Olympian Kevin Wong as a network of youth volleyball clubs across the United States with the intent of eventually creating and sustaining a professional league.
 As of July 2025, LOVB's youth business includes 77 club locations in 28 states, with over 22,000 youth athletes and 3,500+ coaches.
 These clubs provide volleyball coaching and preparation for team competition for youth ages 12-18 interested in playing travel volleyball.

 On October 19, 2021, LOVB formally announced the creation of its professional league, branded as LOVB Pro.
-Global sporting event veteran Rosie Spaulding is LOVB Pro's president.

 On March 9, 2023, LOVB announced its first professional cities as Atlanta, Georgia, and Houston, Texas.
 Upon announcement, each team also announced their first player or players (all of whom have won Olympic medals), dubbed their "founding athletes"; Atlanta announced Fabiana Claudino and Kelsey Robinson-Cook, and Houston announced Micha Hancock and Jordan Thompson.
 On April 27, a team was added in Madison, Wisconsin, with founding athlete Lauren Carlini.
 On June 5, the fourth city was announced as Salt Lake City, Utah, led by founding athletes Jordyn Poulter and Haleigh Washington.
 On August 16, Omaha, Nebraska was announced as the fifth host city with founding athletes Jordan Larson and Justine Wong-Orantes.
 In December, the league announced it would be building a dedicated training facility for LOVB Madison and area LOVB youth squads in the Madison suburb of Sun Prairie.
 A week later, the league announced its final city as Austin, Texas, with founding athlete Carli Lloyd.